-NATIXIS INVESTMENT MANAGERS

-Société anonyme RCS Paris 453 952 681 43, Avenue Pierre Mendes France 75013 Paris to its clients.

-Natixis Investment Managers is a subsidiary of Natixis.

-MIROVA US

-888 Boylston Street, Boston, MA 02199.
-Tel: 212-632-2800

-Mirova US is a US-based subsidiary owned by Mirova.
-Mirova US and Mirova have entered into an agreement whereby Mirova provides investment and research expertise to Mirova US.
-Mirova US combines its own expertise with that of Mirova when providing advice law.
-Company registration number: 7740692 Authorised and regulated by the Financial Conduct Authority (the 'FCA') Registered office: 18 St Swithins Lance, London, EC4A 8AD
+NATIXIS INVESTMENT MANAGERS Société anonyme RCS Paris 453 952 681 43, Avenue Pierre Mendes France 75013 Paris Natixis Investment Managers is a subsidiary of Natixis.
+MIROVA US 888 Boylston Street, Boston, MA 02199.
+Tel: 212-632-2800 Mirova US is a US-based subsidiary owned by Mirova.
+Mirova US and Mirova have entered into an agreement whereby Mirova provides investment and research expertise to Mirova US. .
+Mirova US combines its own expertise with that of Mirova when providing advice to its clients.
+MIROVA NATURAL CAPITAL Limited liability company under English law.
+Company registration number: 7740692 Authorised and regulated by the Financial Conduct Authority (the 'FCA') Registered office: 18 St Swithins Lance, London, EC4A 8AD Mirova Natural Capital's services are reserved exclusively for professional clients and eligible counterparties.
+They are not available to non-professional clients.
+Mirova Natural Capital is an affiliate of Mirova.